soaErikNord/soadocs/SimpleDev/SimpleDev.md

     ]
 }); %>
 ```
-soa.cm.status
+soa.cm.status<br/>
-•   `status` A small HTML element that displays a well-formatted and color-coded status
+* `status` A small HTML element that displays a well-formatted and color-coded status
-•   Implementation
+* Implementation
 ```javascript
 <%== soa.cm.status({
     "status" : "public"
 }) %>
 ```
-soa.cm.subNavItem
+soa.cm.subNavItem<br/>
-•   `subNavItem` is a part of an entire navigation bar and needs to be placed inside
+* `subNavItem` is a part of an entire navigation bar and needs to be placed inside
-•   Implementation
+* Implementation
 ```javascript
 <%== soa.cm.subNavItem({
 "name": "Details",
 "url": "#!abc"
 }) %>
 ```
-soa.cm.success
+soa.cm.success<br/>
-•   `success` is a box that can be dismissed that delivers feedback to the user regarding a successful transaction
+* `success` is a box that can be dismissed that delivers feedback to the user regarding a successful transaction
-•   Implementation
+* Implementation
 ```javascript
 <%== soa.cm.success({
 "messages": [